Software performance testing: Internet testing

 This is a relatively new form of performance testing when global applications such as Facebook, Google and Wikipedia, are performance tested from load generators that are placed on the actual target continent whether physical machines or cloud VMs.
-These tests usually requires an immense amount of preparation and monitoring to be executed successfully.
+These tests usually require an immense amount of preparation and monitoring to be executed successfully.

 Setting performance goals

 Performance testing can serve different purposes: